Using the Tip of the Red Giant Branch as a Distance Indicator in the Near Infrared: Modeling CMDs from the Optical to the Near-Infrared

 The TRGB distance method requires observations of resolved stellar populations in two bands.
 While the TRGB magnitude is measured from the discontinuity of the luminosity function in a single filter of interest, the colors of stars determined from two photometric bands are needed to isolate RGB stars in a CMD.
 Observationally, the colors of the RGB stars are also used as a metallicity indicator to adjust for differences between the metallicity of the galaxy of interest and the metallicity of the stars used in the zeropoint calibration of the TRGB \citep[e.g.,][]{Rizzi2007a, Jang2017}.

-To explore the variation of the TRGB luminosity as a function of wavelength, stellar age, and stellar metallicity, we generated synthetic photometry using the CMD-fitting tool {\sc match} \citep{Dolphin2002a} and the PARSEC stellar evolution library \citep{Bressan2012}.
+To explore the variation of the TRGB luminosity as a function of wavelength, stellar age, and stellar metallicity, we generated synthetic photometry using the CMD-fitting tool {\sc match} \citep{Dolphin2002a} and the solar-scaled PARSEC stellar evolution library \citep{Bressan2012}.
 We chose HST optical filters from the ACS and WFC3 instruments, ground-based JHK near-infrared bands, JWST infrared filters on the NIRCam instrument, and the Spitzer Space Telescope IRAC 3.6 and 4.5 $\micron$ bands (similar to the JWST F356W and F444W filters); a list of the filters is provided in Table~\ref{tab:parameters}.
 While our primary interest is in wavelengths redward of the I-band, we include two HST blue filters for completeness (i.e., F475W and F606W).
-The synthetic photometry was generated in all filters assuming a randomly populated Kroupa initial mass function \citep[IMF; ][]{Kroupa2001} for a system at 1 Mpc (distance modulus $= 25$ mag) with no internal or Galactic extinction and no observational uncertainties.
+The synthetic photometry was generated in all filters assuming a randomly populated Kroupa initial mass function \citep[IMF; ][]{Kroupa2001} with no internal or Galactic extinction and no observational uncertainties.
+We assume a nominal distance of 1 Mpc (distance modulus $= 25$ mag) for the synthetic photometry, placing the apparent magnitudes on a scale consistent with nearby galaxies.

 We generated seven different sets of photometry that sample a range in stellar ages and metallicities.
 We focused primarily on older age, metal-poor stellar populations that are thought to be representative of the stellar populations in the outer disks of spiral galaxies and many low-mass galaxies where TRGB distances are most often measured.
 We also include one set of synthetic photometry with stars of all ages and metallicities ranging from metal poor (Z$=-2.0$) to metal rich (Z$=0.0$) to illustrate the differences in a CMD with more complex stellar populations.